Step 4: Full View

 Should Engineer A reject Firm B's submittal based solely on procedural non-compliance without weighing prior performance, or accept the submittal into evaluation by treating Firm B's demonstrated competence as a mitigating factor in the compliance determination?

-Reject Based Solely on Procedural Non-Compliance Board's choice Reject Firm B's submittal as procedurally non-compliant without considering Firm B's prior performance record, treating the compliance determination as categorically separate from any merit evaluation and preserving equal treatment of all submitting firms.
+O1 Reject Firm B's submittal as procedurally non-compliant without considering Firm B's prior performance record, treating the compliance determination as categorically separate from any merit evaluation and preserving equal treatment of all submitting firms.
+Board's choice

 The Prior Performance Non-Consideration Obligation bars Engineer A from allowing Firm B's track record to influence the compliance determination, recognizing that prior performance is irrelevant to procedural compliance and that allowing it to influence the determination undermines equal treatment of all competing firms.
 The Procurement Integrity Over Qualification Merit Balancing Principle establishes that procedural integrity is not subordinate to the substantive goal of selecting the most qualified firm, both values must be pursued simultaneously.
 The QBS framework itself is a public welfare instrument: it exists to ensure that public agencies select engineering firms through a process that is transparent, competitive, and resistant to favoritism, and allowing merit-based exceptions to deadlines would erode competitive procurement integrity for all future procurements.
 From a consequentialist perspective, the systemic costs of deadline non-enforcement, erosion of procurement integrity, legal vulnerability for City X, unfairness to 13 compliant firms, and precedent-setting effects, outweigh the speculative individual benefit of Firm B's participation.